 To meet the objectives of the project, the City of Edmonton retained the services of a multidisciplinary consulting team (the design team) led by ISL Engineering and Land Services.
 The design team reported to the City's project team which was made up of senior staff from several City departments.
 The design team was in turn supported by the Terwillegar Park Citizen's Advisory Committee.
 Regular working meetings with the committee allowed the design team to present findings, learn historical and environmental details about the Park, discuss potential program features, and develop and refine concept options.
-The Terwillegar Park Citizen's Advisory Committee group that was an invaluable resource to the design team throughout the Study.
+The Terwillegar Park Citizen's Advisory Committee proved to be a hard working, knowledgeable and well spoken group that was an invaluable resource to the design team throughout the Study.